Je suis né d'une cigogne: Casting and characterisation

 The film's four main characters represent the "most vulnerable sections" of society, in tune with Gatlif's earlier films portraying "social outcasts and racial minorities".
 Otto represents the section of unemployed youth who are neither rich nor qualified, with no hopes for a job in the future.
 Louna represents the underpaid who are exploited by their employers.
 The above characters are played by the same duo, Romain Duris and Rona Hartner, who played the leading roles in Gatlif's previous film, Gadjo dilo.
 The third character, the Arab immigrant, Ali (played by Ouassini Embarek), is going through an identity crisis and has run away from his family, who are trying to distance themselves from their ethnic origins by, for example, adopting French names.
 Ali is shown to be interested in current affairs and is also shown reading Karl Marx.
 The other character, the stork, represents illegal immigrants.

 The film encountered production problems due to a quarrel between Rona Hartner and Gatlif which led to her walking out midway.
 This resulted in her abrupt disappearance from the plot in the middle until they patched up much later.

 Themes and analysis

 The film adopts the "New Wave" technique of early films by Godard, to explore themes of border crossings and social alienation.
+The film deals with themes like social exclusion and illegal immigration, along with references to the Romani, as in the other films by the director.